silphid/silphid.unity/README.md

 # Silphid.Unity

 *Silphid.Unity* is a collection of *.NET* libraries for the development of modern, robust and fluid *Unity* applications, with dynamic data-driven UI using a lightweight *MVVM* approach, advanced sequencing and transitioning, as well as asynchronous data loading, caching and conversion.
-It is well integrated with [UniRx](https://github.com/neuecc/UniRx), [Zenject](https://github.com/modesttree/Zenject), [DOTween](http://dotween.demigiant.com/), [Json.NET](https://www.assetstore.unity3d.com/en/#!/content/11347) and [Text Mesh Pro](https://www.assetstore.unity3d.com/en/#!/content/84126).
+It is well integrated with [UniRx](https://github.com/neuecc/UniRx), [Zenject](https://github.com/modesttree/Zenject), [DOTween](http://dotween.demigiant.com/) and [Json.NET](https://www.assetstore.unity3d.com/en/#!/content/11347).

 *Silphid.Unity* was inspired by my work of the past 17 years at [Simbioz](http://simbioz.com) and then [LVL Studio](http://lvlstudio.com), initially targeting the WPF framework, but has now been completely redesigned for [Unity](http://unity.com) and the [Reactive Extensions](http://reactivex.io).